cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 - Increases system complexity slightly in the short-term
-- If data companions are not correctly implemented and deployed (e.g. if a companion is attached to the same storage as the node, and/or if its retain height signaling is poorly handled), this could result in substantially increased storage usage
+- If data companions are not correctly implemented and deployed (e.g. if a companion is attached to the same storage as the node, and/or if its retain height signalling is poorly handled), this could result in substantially increased storage usage

 ### Neutral